 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water comes primarily from materials and components associated with service lines and home plumbing.
-Aquarion Water Company is responsible for providing highquality drinking water, but cannot control the variety of materials used in plumbing components.
+Aquarion Water Company is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
+Fortunately, the Lead in Drinking Water Act, which took effect in January 2014, requires a significant reduction of the lead content in new plumbing components that contact drinking water.
+As a result, the lead content in new pipes, fittings, fixtures and solder must be reduced from 8% to 0.25%.